 While the gate controls the QoS-guaranteed stream, other flows, such as RTCP or signaling messages, are not policed by the gate.
 The support of enhanced QoS for signaling messages may play a very important role if the cable system is utilizing high best effort data traffic.
-In order to meet the signaling performance targets given at the beginning of this section it may be crucial to use a dedicated signaling flow with proper QoS constructs.
-The provisioning specification defines how it is possible to provision the dedicated signaling flow2.
-It should further be noted that the exact nature of the QoS that should be given to the dedicated signal flow depends on traffic and the CMTS design and is left as a vendor differentiation point.
+In order to meet the signaling performance targets given at the beginning of this section it may be crucial to use a dedicated signaling flow with proper QoS constructs It should further be noted that the exact nature of the QoS that should be given to the dedicated signal flow depends on traffic and the CMTS design and is left as a vendor differentiation point.